RyanM-Martin/Animal-descriptions/README.md

 Parrots can mimic human speech

-**Part-2**
+## Part 2: Animal Shelter

-The second section simulates an information center for an arbitrary pet hotel.
-It takes animals as data points along with each idividual animal's name, species, age, cost of boarding, sound they make, description of how they eat, description of their favorite trick, and how they go to sleep.
+The second section simulates an information center for an arbitrary pet hotel or animal shelter.
+The program creates animal classes with distinct descriptions for each species of cost of boarding, sound they make, how they eat, favorite trick, and how they go to sleep.
+The example then takes individual animals as data points along with each idividual animal's name, species, and age.
 The method then outputs all of the information on each animal in the shelter.
-This is the example output for a dog, a cat, and a parrot.
+This is the example output for a dog, a cat, and a parrot:

 Dog (Buddy, Age 3)